yupswing/akifox-asynchttp/README.md

 request.timeout = 20; // example to set the timeout to 20 seconds

 request.send(); // start the request as set

+// If you want to send the request again you have to clone it
+// It will get a new fingerprint and you can change all its properties
+// (This is because once a request is sent it gets finalised and it becomes immutable) var newRequest = request.clone();
+newRequest.timeout = 10; //change a property example
+newRequest.send();

 ````